SYQEL vs. Windows Media Player: Desktop App vs. Built-In Windows App

 SYQEL uses the power of AI to automatically react to any designated audio input and generate visuals for you in real time.
 The SYQEL app does all the work of creation, so it's very easy to use.

-Windows Media Player has very limited options for visualizations.
-Some of Windows Media Player's visual types are not even synced to your audio input.
 You can install some of the 15 visualization types offered in the Microsoft store.
-But otherwise, that's all Windows Media Player has to offer – generic, repetitive visuals.
+But otherwise, that's all Windows Media Player has to offer.

 Learning Curve and Fine-Tuning Visuals